|

 are fairly clean.
 Leaves and pine needles won't clog the diverter but

-you should clean the inside of your Barrel.
+you should clean the inside of your barrel.
 We suggest every 2-3 years,

-soap per Gal. of water.
+using a solution of 2 tsp. of vinegar, 2 tsp. of Dawn liquid soap, and 2 tsp. of Hydrogen Peroxide per gallon of water.
 You can also use grapefruit seed extract to sanitize

 10. What is the best method to Draw-Out